-The mother of the bride has a lot of responsibilities on her plate, from helping with the guest list to being a supportive dress-shopping buddy.
+The mother of the bride has tons of responsibilities on her plate, from helping with the guest list to being a supportive dress-shopping buddy.
 Some of the responsibilities are a result of being the event’s hostess, while others are because her daughter is the bride, of course!
 If the happy couple is two women, that means both two brides and two mothers of the bride—but that should mean double the help, not extra complications.
 If both mothers of the brides are supportive, excited, and ready to take on the task of planning a wedding, how can you split up the duties so they’re both involved?
 Our experts have a few tips.

 Go Over the Responsibilities

 Before you start splitting up the to-do list, make sure everyone understands what needs to be done.
-Be sure to include traditional mother of the groom responsibilities here, too—you’ll want someone to host the rehearsal dinner, after all!
+Be sure to include traditional mother of the groom's responsibilities here, too—you’ll want someone to host the rehearsal dinner, after all!
 Some duties will be doubled up with two brides (like dress-shopping and gathering any family heirlooms you might want to include), while others only need to be done once (such as planning and hosting the rehearsal dinner).

 Play to Their Strengths